My crazy year: Why flexible working is the antidote to 2020

 Coincidentally, I have just submitted an assignment for my MBA at University of Leicester on the very topic of flexible working, tackling the debate between numerical flexibility (think zero hour contracts that give employers flexibility, but are a source of rigidity for some employees) versus functional flexibility (for example, an organisation having policies that allow staff to flex their hours and ways of working).

-This clearly showed the importance of championing the right kind of flexible working as we move forward (or into the apocalypse?) into the roaring 20s.
+This clearly showed the importance of championing the right kind of flexible working as we move forward.

 This strangely coincided with my own flexible working experience at Edit, who have been fantastic at entrusting me to work remotely and flex my hours whilst I give care to my wife.